MainSilent/Impulse/README.md

 # Captcha Impulse

-Bypass ReCaptcha and hCaptcha with Vision AI using yolov5
+Bypass hCaptcha with Vision AI using yolov5

-## How does it work?

-Base on my last research both captchas use 19 classes, By using Vision AI we are able to bypass the captchas with an acceptable probability.

-I have plan on training the model on a custom dataset for more labels but this task needs many hours of preprocessing and training, Currently we are using pre trained models.

-If the requested label is not in the trained model the library will ReAdd the captcha until it find an available label.

 ## Available labels

+If the requested label is not in the trained model the library will reload the captcha until it find an available label.

 <table>
     <tr>